-By Aydin Quach (he/him/his), third-year Arts student.
+By Aydin Quach (he/him/his), Master of Arts in History candidate.
 Aydin is of Chinese-Vietnamese heritage.

 Throughout my degree at the UBC Faculty of Arts, I have been fortunate to have learned from a variety of professors from all over the world.
 They offer a wealth of knowledge and a sense of pride in their heritage that inspires me to also stand up tall and to be proud of who I am.
 Particularly in this time of rising anti-Asian racism, many of my instructors have been pillars of support for myself and my peers.
 While they are leaders in our community, I recognize that they also face unique challenges with racism and discrimination, shaped by their own lived experiences as working professionals in an academic space.
 In the second part of our series, I interviewed four faculty members about how racism impacts them and how they are making the learning space a transformative one.

-This is part two, in a two-part series, featuring student and faculty voices from the UBC community.
-Read part one where we spoke with four undergraduate students.
+This is part two in a four-part series, featuring student, faculty, and staff voices from the UBC community.

 Dr. Ayaka Yoshimizu (she/her/hers)